vanamir2/gradle-build-bible/README.md

 build script = build.gradle or build.gradle.kts

 - _build.gradle_ = Gradle build script definition
 - _settings.gradle_ = project name and other project settings
 - _build_ directory which containts generated filed and artifacts

 The highest level Gradle concept is the project.
 Builds scripts configures project.
 Project is a Java object.

+### Project configuration

+- description ... shown when you execute the projects task
+- group - describes who the project belongs to - describes the orhanization - its used as an ID when publishing artifacts
+- version - used when publishing artifacts

 ## Build lifecycle